officert/MenuGen/README.md

 ## Creating Menus

-MenuGen allows you to define as many menus for your site as you like each using a different menu generator.
+MenuGen allows you to define as many menus for your site as you like each using a different menu node generator.
 Start by creating a new class that dervives from `MenuBase`. `MenuBase` is an abstract class with a type argument of `IMenuNodeGenerator`.
-The type argument for this class is any implementation of `IMenuNodeGenerator`, which allows you to create menus using any of the built in menu generators, as well as supplying your own custom implementation.
+The type argument for this class is any implementation of `IMenuNodeGenerator`, which allows you to create menus using any of the built in menu node generators, as well as supplying your own custom implementation.

-Here is an example of a menu that uses the build in `ReflectionMenuNodeGenerator`.
+Here is an example of a menu that uses the built in `ReflectionMenuNodeGenerator`.
 ``` c#
 public class HeaderMenu : MenuBase<ReflectionMenuNodeGenerator>
 {